shreyaganguly/code-directour/README.md

     	Host to start your code-directeur (default "0.0.0.0") -db string
     	File to store the db (default "directour.db")
-  -e string
-    	Endpoint that will be shared in the link (default "http://0.0.0.0:8080") -p int
+  -p int
     	Port to start your code-directour (default 8080) -s string